dc-heya/Non-Invasive-Autism-Spectrum-Disorder-Detection-using-Facial-Anthropometrics/README.md

 # Non-Invasive-Autism-Spectrum-Disorder-Detection-using-Facial-Anthropometrics
-The strategy for thisproject on non-invasive ASD detection seamlessly blends theoretical synthesis with practical implementation.
+The strategy for this project on non-invasive ASD detection seamlessly blends theoretical synthesis with practical implementation.
 Anchored in anthropometric measurements, our exploration involves meticulous